Lives Can Be Made—or Broken—Based on How We Approach Kids And Their Education

 At its core, accommodation is about access.
 It’s the support that allows a student to demonstrate what they truly know and can do—without being penalized for a disability or difference.
 It’s not about lowering expectations.
 It’s about removing barriers.

 Under-accommodation is a form of neglect.
 It denies students the support they need to thrive.
-It leaves neurodivergent learners, especially those with invisible profiles like dyslexia or dual diagnoses, struggling in silence—misunderstood, mislabeled, and often pathologized.
+It leaves neurodivergent learners, especially those with invisible profiles like dyslexia or dual diagnoses, to struggle in silence—misunderstood, mislabeled, and often pathologized.

 But when accommodation becomes over-accommodation, it shifts from access to enablement.
-Instead of helping students engage, it encourages them to avoid.
+Instead of helping students engage, it encourages them to avoid work as well as to try to remove or escape stress and emotions.
 It protects fragility rather than building capacity.
-Over-accommodation often stems from good intentions—but it can reinforce patterns of disengagement, rumination, and learned helplessness.
+It often stems from good intentions—but it can reinforce patterns of disengagement, rumination, and learned helplessness.
+It conveys, “We need to lower the bar for you, save you, protect you, and keep you away from stress or struggle.”

 Extended Time: A Tool of Access—Not Avoidance

 For students with slow processing speed, extended time—and knowing how to use that time—is critical to their success as learners.
 It’s not a luxury.
-It’s a civil rights issue.
-These students need time to think, organize, and express their ideas without being penalized for cognitive pacing.
+It’s a civil right.

 But extended time is not universally beneficial.
-For students without slow processing speed, it could inadvertently reinforce rumination and avoidance.
-When misapplied, extended time becomes a barrier to growth rather than a bridge to access.
+For more anxious students who process information at a fast pace, extended time may reinforce rumination and avoidance.
+In this way, when misapplied, extended time could be a barrier to growth rather than a bridge to access.

 Over-Accommodation Meets Under-Recognition

-Many students are placed on 504 plans specifically for anxiety—anxiety cultivated by the very systems meant to support them.
-These children aren’t born anxious.
-They become anxious in environments that ignore relational connection, fail to meet developmental needs, and lack evidence-based programming across subjects.
-For example, curricula is botched, kids develop illiteracy, and then become anxious.
+Many students are placed on 504 plans specifically for anxiety—anxiety often cultivated by the very systems meant to support them.
+Children aren’t generally born anxious.
+They become anxious in environments that are emotionally cold, fail to meet developmental needs, and lack evidence-based programming across subjects.
+For example, curricula may be botched, kids develop illiteracy, and then become anxious.

+Kids do come into the world with different proclivities, temperaments, and sensory profiles.
 Even for children predisposed to reticence or born hyper-perceptive to sensations or the emotional tone in the room (often kids with neurodivergence), there are systematic ways to prevent the development of chronic severe stress, emotional flooding, clinical anxiety, and depression.
-But the adults in kids’ lives—both in and out of school—usually haven’t learned the micro-steps required to foster courage, resilience, and overall wellness.
-This is what Raising Moxie teaches adults - and we are trying to get this science out to as many adults as possible as fast as possible.
+But the adults in kids’ lives—both in and out of school—usually haven’t learned the ways to foster courage, resilience, and overall wellness in these kids.
+In other words, the adults do not seem to know how to properly accommodate in a way that fosters growth.

-At this stage, though, instead of addressing root causes, such as unmet learning needs, schools frequently offer accommodations like intentional distractions and calm-down plans.
-These are often applied broadly, without regard for developmental nuance or individual profiles.
-Let’s be clear: if a child cannot read, then, all of the time, all the service pets, and all the deep breathing exercises in the world won’t be of help!
-Foundational needs like literacy should be the priority.
+Calm down plans are often applied broadly, without regard for developmental nuance or individual profiles.
+Let’s be clear: if a child cannot read , then all of the time, all the service pets, and all the deep breathing exercises in the world won’t be of help!
+Foundational needs like high quality literacy instruction should be the priority.
+And educators should confidently scaffold, emotionally support, and guide kids through that high quality education.

 Calm Down and Coping Plans: When Avoidance Is Institutionalized